 Meet on Floor 2, Creativity Lab.

-Let’s Talk Art is a series of daily conversations about art on view in the galleries, led by MoMA educators, artists, and other special guests.
-Open to everyone and free with museum admission.
+Let’s Talk Art is a series of conversations about art, led by MoMA staff.
+Sessions are open to all.